internetdrew/portfolio-v3/src/pages/blog/building-testing-otp-ui-component-react-typescript.md

 In the callback, we cover a few cases:

 - In the event that the input value is not a number, we disregard it and keep the value of the input as an empty string.
-- If the value is pushed to be greater than 1 digit in length (perhaps someone goes back and accidentially types a second digit or tries to break the form), the value is then truncated to the first digit and all subsequent attempts are ignored.
+- If the value is pushed to be greater than 1 digit in length (perhaps someone goes back and accidentially types a second digit or tries to intentionally enter a 2-digit number), the value is then truncated to the first digit and all subsequent attempts are ignored.
-- If there is 1 digit in the input and the index of that input is less than the length of the input - 1 (any input except the last one, at index 5), trigger focus on the input element at the following index.
+- If there is 1 digit in the input and the index of that input is less than the length of the input - 1 (any input except the last one), trigger focus on the next input element.

 By implementing this functionality, we ensure that inputs are numbers and not letters or special characters and also help the user get to the next input without needing to use their mouse or tab over to the next input element, offering a seamless user experience.